nononoodles/Research-Project/STEP FOUR.md

 - I completed 1/6 lessons in the Learn HTML course of Codecademy.
 I completed the Introduction to HTML lesson, and I am around 16% through the course.

 ## 9/8
-- I completed 2/6 lessons in the Learn HTML course of Codecademy
+- I completed 2/6 lessons in the Learn HTML course of Codecademy.
+I completed the HTML Document Standards lessons, and I am around 33% through the course.

 ## 9/7
 - []